An Overdetermined Neumann boundary value problem with a general driving force: Introduction and main result

-We emphasize that both problem $(\textrm{N}_{\mu})$ and the nonlinear version \eqref{h-Neu-ove} can be considered in general Riemannian manifold.
+We emphasize that both problem $(\textrm{N}_{\mu})$ and its non-linear version can be considered in general Riemannian manifold.
 In \cite{V.Shklover}, Shklover proposed a generalization of Schiffer's conjecture to an arbitrary Riemannian manifold with the possibility of replacing the condition on the domain to be a ball by the more general assumption that the domain has homogeneous boundary (i.e boundary admitting transitive group of isometries).
-He then disproved this conjecture in manifolds $M$ of constant sectional curvature by providing examples of solution domains to $(\textrm{N}_{\mu})$ whose boundaries are isoparametric (see e.g. \cite[Definition 3]{V.Shklover} ) but not homogenous.
+He then disproved this conjecture in manifolds $\mathcal{M}$ of constant sectional curvature by providing examples of solution domains to $(\textrm{N}_{\mu})$ whose boundaries are isoparametric (see e.g. \cite[Definition 3]{V.Shklover} ) but not homogenous.
 It is clear by Cartan's theorem \cite{cartan} that the isoparametricity property of these hypersurfaces implies that their principal curvatures are constant.
 It was then tempting to guess that the boundary of a solution domain to $(\textrm{N}_{\mu})$ in any Riemennian manifold is an isoparametric hypersurface.
 In the recent paper \cite{Fall-MinlendI-Weth4}, Fall, Weth and the first named author showed that this is not the case by providing counterexamples in the manifold $\mathcal{M}:=\R^N\times \R/2\pi\Z$.
-In this paper, we use bifurcation theory and extend this result to the nonlinear problem \eqref{h-Neu-ove}, by considering the nonlinearity $g(w):=\mu |w|^{p-2}w$ for some parameter $\mu>0$ and $2<p<2^{*}=\frac{2N}{N-2}$ if $N\geq 3$ or $p>2$ if $N=2$.
+In this paper, we use bifurcation theory and extend this result to the problem \eqref{h-Neu-ove}.
 We underline that solving overdetermined Neumann boundary problem via bifurcation approach comes with a loss of derivatives.
 A strategy to overcome this drawback was developed in \cite{Fall-MinlendI-Weth4} at least in the context of overdetermined problems and was successfully applied in \cite{EncisoDavidSicFer}.

-The argument we use in this work has the potential to apply for general nonlinearities $g$ satisfying $g(0)=0$ and for which the Dirichlet problem
+The aim of this paper is to carry out such a construction under relatively minimal assumptions on the function $w\mapsto g(w)$.
+A necessary requirement is the existence of a solution to the overdetermined Neumann in the unit ball.
+Hence, we make the following assumption:\\